Cavalier-Smith's system of classification: Cladogram of life

 By September 2003, Cavalier-Smith's tree of life looked like this:

 In the above tree, the traditional plant, animal, and fungal kingdoms, as well as Cavalier-Smith's proposed kingdom Chromista, are shown as leaves.
 The leaves Eubacteria and Archaebacteria together make up the kingdom Bacteria.
 All remaining leaves together make up the kingdom Protozoa.

 By 2006, Cavalier-Smith's microbial tree look like this:

 By 2010 new data emerged that showed that Unikonts and Bikonts, originally considered to be separate because of an apparently different organization of cilia and cytoskeleton, are in reality more similar than previously thought.
-As a consequence, Cavalier-Smith revised the above tree and proposed to move its root to reside in between the Excavata and Euglenozoa kingdoms.
+As a consequence, Cavalier-Smith revised the above tree and proposed to move its root to reside in between the Excavata and Euglenozoa groups.

 Seven kingdoms model

 In 1987, Cavalier-Smith introduced a classification divided into two superkingdoms (Prokaryota and Eukaryota) and seven kingdoms, two prokaryotic kingdoms (Eubacteria and Archaebacteria) and five eukaryotic kingdoms (Protozoa, Chromista, Fungi, Plantae and Animalia).

 Cavalier-Smith and his collaborators revised the classification in 2015, and published it in PLOS ONE.
 In this scheme they reintroduced the classification with the division of prokaryotes superkingdom into two kingdoms, Bacteria (=Eubacteria) and Archaea (=Archaebacteria).
 This is based on the consensus in the Taxonomic Outline of Bacteria and Archaea (TOBA) and the Catalogue of Life.